mvricole/Week10TeamGenerator_MBORJA/README.md

 ```

 ## Before You Start
 Before you begin using the application, please make sure you have a compatible version of Inquirer installed.
-This ensures the prompts and tests work as needed.
+This ensures the prompts work as needed.

 In your terminal, please input: